top of page

 2 Clement 8:6 “So then He meaneth this, Keep the flesh pure and the seal unstained, to the end that we may receive life.“

 Clement says the same thing about mans responsibility to keep what he has been given pure and undefiled.
 Some did not keep the seal, and therefore judgment would follow their decision.
-He tells of a certain loss of the seal and salvation.
+He tells of a definite loss of salvation is the seal is not kept pure and unstained.
 We must keep the seal by keeping the flesh pure and unstained (by sin), and only then may we receive life.

 Scriptures to consider: